 Revisit the list above, and pick a few things that would be easy for you to implement right now.
 Gradually add more to the mix as you get comfortable with the idea of a new, happiness-guided lifestyle.

-I’d love to interact with you, exchange insight, and hear what you liked about this article.
+Now it’s your turn!
+II want to hear what you liked about this article.